 Jesus is willing to disappoint you for the same reason.

-Question: What disappointments have you experienced from God that ended up becoming blessings?
-You can leave a comment by clicking here.
+Tell me what you think: What disappointments have you experienced from God that ended up becoming blessings?
+To leave a comment, just click here.